homermultitext/hmt-editor-container/README.md

 ## What it does

-When you run this docker container, you are put in a bash shell (`sh`) in a Linux environment that includes:
+When you run this docker container, you are put in a bash shell in a Linux environment that includes:

 - `git` for version control
 - `sbt`, the simple build tool (used to run HMT validation scripts)